andrew henderson menu

 And whereas there is no minimum sum that you must have to start your Singapore company, there is a checklist of criteria.
 The more of these you tick off, the higher your chances of getting approved:

-1. You have secured at least $100,000 in funding from a government-recognized venture capitalist (VC) or business angel.
+1. You have secured at least US$100,000 in funding from a government-recognised venture capitalist (VC) or business angels.

-2. You’re an incubatee at a government-approved incubator or accelerator.
+2. You’re part of a government-approved incubator or accelerator.

 3. You have a vast business network and an entrepreneurial track record.